freshpack/freshpack/README.md

 ### Wire Things up the Automatic Way*

-Command line tool for a quick development start of React apps. **Freshpack** creates minimal boilerplates and installs **latest versions** of all required dependencies.
+Command line tool for a quick development start of React apps. freshpack creates minimal boilerplates and installs **latest versions** of all required dependencies.

 ## Table of Contents
 * [**About**](#about)